 Let’s Talk about Fostering!

 Thank you for considering becoming a foster family for Wonder Dog Rescue!
-Please submit the volunteer application or email email@example.com if you’d like us to send a little bundle of love to you for foster care!
+Please send an email to firstname.lastname@example.org if you’d like us to send a little bundle of love to you for foster care!
 We hold monthly volunteer and foster orientation sessions, and are happy to get you up to speed if you come in mid-month.
 Check our Events calendar for Orientation dates.

 How long will my foster be with me?

 This varies from dog to dog – some dogs are adopted as soon as they become available for adoption but this is not the case with every dog.
 It’s possible that your foster could be with you for a few months.
 This is not a bad thing; it means that your foster’s perfect match has not come along yet.
 Length of time that you are available to foster is one of the strongest considerations that we take into account.
 We want to set you up to succeed!

 What is expected of me as a foster parent?

 We prefer that all foster parents be able to commit to their foster dog/puppy until they are adopted.
 Please know that we will move a dog if needed and that it can take a few days to find a new foster spot.
 If you are fostering a dog who needs to be moved contact us as soon as possible.